MyNorthland

 Young Kim, Professor of Mathematics & Computer Science

-Fall term 2001; to continue to pursue graduate study leading to the Doctor of Philosophy degree at Columbia University.
+Fall Term 2001; to continue to pursue graduate study leading to the doctor of philosophy degree at Columbia University.

 2000-2001